How to Clear Up Cloudy Hot Tub Water

 Why doesn't my hot tub filter clear the water?

 Hot tub filters often struggle to capture very small particles, allowing water to bypass the filtration system.
 Most filters target particles between 5 and 10 microns, but suspended materials like dirt and sand can remain.
-Additionally, many systems do not fully cycle water through the filters, compounding the issue.
+Many systems do not fully cycle water through the filters, compounding the issue.
 If your hot tub remains cloudy, consider checking for unwanted materials or replacing the filter.